aperturerobotics/bifrost/README.md

 ### Client CLI

-Most Bifrost functionality is exposed on the client CLI and DRPC API:
+Most Bifrost functionality is exposed on the client CLI and RPC API:

  - Mount a peer by loading a private key into the daemon.
  - Forward incoming streams with a protocol ID to a multiaddress